AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/analytics.md

 1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your Chrome browser
 1. Click the Debugger icon ![Open the Experience Cloud Debugger](images/web-analytics-debuggerIcon.png) to open the **[!UICONTROL Adobe Experience Cloud Debugger]**
-1. Make sure the Debugger is mapping the Launch property to *your* Development environment, as described in the [earlier lesson](launch-switch-environments.md)
+1. Make sure the Debugger is mapping the Launch property to *your* Development environment, as described in the XYZ

    ![Your Launch development environment shown in Debugger](images/web-switchEnvironments-debuggerOnWeRetail.png)